lingtalfi/kamille-installer-tool/class-program/Kamille/README.md

 History Log
 ===============

+- 1.134.0 -- 2018-03-29

+    - enhance MorphicGenerator2, now also generate relatedTables dropdown (quick nav access)

+- 1.133.0 -- 2018-03-29

+    - enhance MorphicGenerator2, now also generate row actions links for foreign keys in the list

 - 1.132.0 -- 2018-03-26

     - update PageCreatorProgram, now following parameters are required (to make the api more intuitive): module, route, uri, controller